Skip to main content

 🌉 Bosphorus Strait & Waterways

 • Bosphorus Ferry Cruise: Take the public ferry from Eminönü to Üsküdar for a scenic 20-minute crossing.
-Much more authentic (and cheaper—about 15 TRY) than tourist cruises.
-For a longer experience, take the full Bosphorus cruise to Anadolu Kavağı (6 hours round trip).
-You'll pass waterfront palaces, Ottoman mansions (yalıs), fortresses, and under the suspension bridges.
+Much more authentic than tourist cruises.

 🏰 Palaces & Imperial Heritage